ktiurev/plaquette/docs/quickstart.rst

 No software library or application would ever be considered complete without the ever-green "Quickstart" section, and ``plaquette`` is no stranger to the cliche.
-We will go through all the steps necessary for you to make a simple but imporant type of simulation in the ``plaquette`` way: calculating the :term:`threshold` of a quantum error correcting code.
+We will go through all the steps necessary for you to make a simple but important type of simulation in the ``plaquette`` way: calculating the :term:`threshold` of a quantum error correcting code.
 We choose this particular example because it touches *all* aspects of the library, albeit in a very opinionated way.